 Braces with Missing Teeth – Is it Possible?

 If you have missing teeth, Warrnambool Dental accounts for that in all the dental planning we do, in anticipation of placing braces.

 We will plan your ‘aligned’ teeth to have precisely the space you need to use the dental replacements you choose.
 We will also let you know of any future treatments that might be required.

 Depending on your particular case, open or closed coils can be placed before your braces are installed.

-This lets your teeth shift according to the details of your treatment plan while ensuring there is space left for restoration of your lost tooth.
+This lets your teeth shift according to the details of your treatment plan while ensuring there is space left for the restoration of your lost tooth.

 If you have missing teeth and/or alignment issues, you should schedule a consultation with your Warrnambool Dental.

 We work with you to build an orthodontic plan that takes into consideration your absent tooth, other dental issues, and how you plan to replace your missing teeth.

 During the design of your braces, and for the period after, it is good to already have in mind what kind of tooth-replacement strategy you will use.
 Here are four of the most popular options: